apache/doris-operator/README.md

 ```

 >[!WARNING]
 >1.
-When custom the startup configuration, pelease set  `enable_fqdn_mode=true`.
-Pelease reference [the offical doc](https://doris.apache.org/docs/3.0/install/cluster-deployment/k8s-deploy/compute-storage-coupled/install-config-cluster) for how to use.
+When custom the FE startup configuration, please set  `enable_fqdn_mode=true`.
+Please reference [the official doc](https://doris.apache.org/docs/3.0/install/cluster-deployment/k8s-deploy/compute-storage-coupled/install-config-cluster) for how to use.